andrivet/ADVi3pp/.github/issue_template.md

 ------------------------------------------------------------
 ### Feature Request
-Please put [FR] in the issue title: `[FR] Add-on that goes 'ping'`
+Please put [FR] in the issue title: `[FR] Title of the issue`

 ------------------------------------------------------------
 ### Bug Report
-- Description: ---
+- ADVi3++ version:
+- Bug short description:
-- Expected behaviour: ---
+- Expected behaviour:
-- Actual behaviour: ---
+- Actual behaviour:
 - Steps to reproduce:
   - Do this
   - Do that
+- SD card or USB print:
+- Software used to print (for USB printing) with its version:

 ------------------------------------------------------------
 ### Bug Report Tips